alexholcombe/Humby3streams/README.md

 - Only working now for 3 streams, lot of vestigial nonworking code for fewer/more streams

 - whichStreamEachResp (and also whichRespEachCue) is set up by doRSVPstim

+### Eyetracking ##

+It looks like ultimately, Jen did the eyetracking analysis on her own in Excel, after creating fixation reports with Eyelink Data Viewer.